 AI has all but eliminated the distance between having an idea and building it.
 That is genuinely transformative.
 But it has not reduced the distance between a good idea and a bad one — and in the age of vibe coding, the difference between the two gets built and shipped faster than ever before.

 In 1997, economist Frances Cairncross published The Death of Distance, arguing that the internet would make geography economically irrelevant.
+She was right; we didn't end up with a different Google for every town and city on the planet, as conventional wisdom might have led us to presume at the time, but with a global baseline of instant information.
 In 2026, we are witnessing a second, more profound collapse: the death of the distance between intent and execution.

 "The projects I build with my AI agents weren't impossible before — they were sitting in a queue for months because the cost of explaining them to anyone exceeded the cost of just not doing them.
 That cost has now collapsed." — Azeem Azhar